 I have had loving, caring partners too, but as I’ve been single again for the last couple of years, I’ve watched myself be treated badly by people who in hindsight didn’t deserve me.
 And I’m now aware of how much more secure I have become in myself and what I look for in a partner – to prevent myself being mistreated in future.

 Building on the relationship with myself

 I spend a lot more time on my own these days, which as an introvert with a bit of social anxiety, I think is important to do.
-I am a sensitive, emotional person, and sometimes loud, crowded, busy spaces full of people send me into a negative state of mind.
+I am a sensitive, emotional person and sometimes loud, crowded or busy spaces full of people send me into a negative state of mind.
 Rather than always opting to go out drinking in my spare time, I now engage in hobbies that I really love.

 Getting back to the hobbies I love

 When I reached my mid 20s, I decided that I wanted to get back into hobbies.

 I went snowboarding and wakeboarding for the first time and loved both.
 I decided to get back into the guitar and properly practice, and now I’ve reached an intermediate level which is really rewarding.
 I also sing when I play and that is one of the best feelings in the world.
 I decided to put my art skills to some use and experiment with abstract painting and drawing.